LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2023-05-10-eventual-inconsistency.md

 source of issues in other incidents.
 Customers suddenly reported that their NICs were being ordered incorrectly in large numbers.
 Because the leftmost node had made recent cache changes, it was presumed by the other layers that was the issue.
 With much effort, it was demonstrated that what actually happened was the NIC provisioning times had been optimized.
 Previously they were slow enough that they would end up in the right order.
 Now that they were faster, the race condition that was always present was rearing its head.

-The solution was to inform the aggregation tier up front how many NICs to expect notifications for, and to index the notifications to guarantee ordering.
-If the request comes to early, the aggregator returns an error.
+The solution to both issues was to inform the aggregation tier up front how many NICs to expect notifications for, and to index the notifications to guarantee ordering.

 <pre class="mermaid">
 graph RL